fonsp/printi-docs/README.md

 Can I **update** the firmware of my printi mini?

 > Yes!
 The firmware will be updated automatically when the printi _boots_, so restart (switch off/on) your printi every now and then to get the latest features!
+>
+> _It could be that your printi mini has **two** power cables: one for the printer and one for the computer.
+Be sure to restart **both** devices.
+(Turn the printer on first.)_ 🔌🔌

 How do I **change the printi name**?